Nick Schifrin: Al Jazeera America

 In November 2013, Schifrin became Al Jazeera America's first foreign correspondent.
 He was based in Jerusalem and primarily covered the Middle East.

-In early 2014, Schifrin arrived in Ukraine as violence peaked in Kiev.
+In early 2014, Schifrin arrived in Ukraine as violence peaked in Kyiv.
 He spent more than a month in Ukraine, including Crimea, as Ukraine's pro-Russian government fell and Russia annexed Crimea.
 He and his team won a National Headliners Award for their coverage.

 In the summer of 2014, Schifrin led the channel's coverage of the war in Gaza.
 During this time he filed more than 50 stories from Gaza and Israel during the war, and anchored an hour-long special from Gaza City, reporting from inside Gaza longer than almost any other foreign journalist.
 Schifrin and his team won the Overseas Press Club's David Kaplan Award for their coverage of the war from both sides of the border.

 PBS NewsHour

 Schifrin was named PBS NewsHour's foreign affairs and defense correspondent in May 2018.
 Beginning in late 2015, Schifrin was a PBS NewsHour special correspondent, creating week-long series: "Inside Putin's Russia"; NATO and Ukraine "Fault Lines"; "Nigeria: Pain and Promise"; "Egypt 5 Years On."
 Inside Putin's Russia won a 2018 Peabody Award and the 2018 National Press Club's Edwin M. Hood Award for Diplomatic Correspondence-broadcast.
 After the 10-part series "China: Power and Prosperity" in September 2019 and the "China: Power and Prosperity" documentary in July 2020, Schifrin received the American Academy of Diplomacy's Arthur Ross Media Award.
-In 2021, Schifrin was part of a team of correspondents and producers awarded a Peabody for coverage of the Covid-19 pandemic.
+Schifrin was part of the teams of correspondents and producers awarded a 2021 Peabody for coverage of the COVID-19 pandemic, a 2023 duPont-Columbia Award for coverage of the fall of Afghanistan and the full scale invasion of Ukraine, and the 2023 National Press Club Edwin M. Hood Award for Diplomatic Correspondence - Broadcast for Ukraine.